A climate-conscious ski trip? Yes, it’s possible

 “We wanted the movie to say something.
 But we wanted to be humble about it.
 We want to show that by making small changes in our lives we can help the climate,” says Axel.
 “It’s about a journey towards being more environmentally conscious.
 You don’t need to do everything at once.”

 The film is not your typical ski movie, with section after section of deep powder turns, steep spine lines and cliff drops.
 In fact, the skiing is pretty low key.
-Unlike the big-budget cinema packers of the likes promoted by famous names in the ski industry, Eisdus doesn’t feature an extensive list of the ski world’s biggest stars.
-Instead it features Swedish local, Tom Oliver Hedvall – but don’t be under any illusions, he’s incredibly talented – and Johann Andersson who aside from being the President of the Swedish outfit of Protect Our Winters – a climate advocacy group for the winter sports industry – he was Axel’s tutor at Chalmer’s University in Gothenburg and part of the reason this project got off the ground.
+Unlike the big-budget cinema packers of the likes promoted by famous names in the ski industry, Eisodus doesn’t feature an extensive list of the ski world’s biggest stars.
+Instead it features Swedish local, Tom Oliver Hedvall – but don’t be under any illusions, he’s incredibly talented – and Johnn Andersson who aside from being the President of the Swedish outfit of Protect Our Winters – a climate advocacy group for the winter sports industry – he was Axel’s tutor at Chalmer’s University in Gothenburg and part of the reason this project got off the ground.

 Axel, under Johnn’s guidance wrote a candidate essay on how climate change would affect the ski industry.
 His research planted a seed and once the written work was done and dusted Axel teamed up with childhood friend Victor to create a ski movie powered by more climate friendly means.
 Unsurprisingly for two guys that have grown up with their eyes firmly set on careers in the winter sports industry, the plans were epic in proportion.